esnet/pond/README.md

 ### Index

-An index is simply a string a range of time.
-For example:
+An index is simply a string that represents a fixed range of time.
+There are two basic types: The first represents the number of some unit of time (hours, days etc) since the UNIX epoch.
+The second represents a calendar range, such as Oct 2014.

-    1d-12355
+For the first type, an example might be:

-Is a 1 hour timerange that corresponds to 30th Oct 2003 (GMT).
-In fact, it is the 12355th day since the UNIX epoch.
+    1d-12355      //  30th Oct 2003 (GMT), the 12355th day since the UNIX epoch

+You can also use seconds (e.g. 30s), minutes (e.g. 5m), hours (e.g. 1h) or days (e.g. 7d).

+Here are several examples of the second type:

+    2003-10-30    // 30th Oct 2003
+    2014-09       // Sept 2014
+    2015          // All of the year 2015

 An Index is a nice representation of certain types of time intervals because it can be cached with its string representation as a key.

-The Index has a basic interface to find the TimeRange it represents using `asTimerange()`, as well as get back the original string with `asString()` (or `toString()`).
+The Index has a basic interface to find the TimeRange it represents using `asTimerange()`, or with `begin()` and `end()`, as well as get back the original string with `asString()` (or `toString()`).
 You can also get a simple JSON object with `toJSON()`.

-Currently only the above type of Index representation is implemented, however in the future something like 2015-04 could be used to represent April 2015.

 Example: